The Wonder

 15

-Given we often transform our hurt into sadness and anger, seeing our hurt as an alert is more likely when we first accept the transformation takes place.
+Given we often transform our hurt into sadness and anger, seeing our hurt as a useful alert is more likely when we first accept such a transformation is frequent.

 Discovering not-nice notions that set the stage for avoidable hurt is an outstanding step toward change.
-Because we sense healing requires us to bear exploring the hurt that follows our losses, such exploration often takes self-care spunk.
+Because we become reliant on not-nice notions, discovering them often takes self-care spunk.

 16